How to update your catalog data

 arrayAppend

-Adds a list of elements to an array attribute, such as adding SKUs or making them available.
+Adds a list of elements to an array attribute.
+For example, adding unique identifiers for products or variants to a store, or making products or variants available.

 arrayRemove

-Removes a list of elements from an array attribute, such as removing SKUs or making them unavailable.
+Removes a list of elements from an array attribute.
+For example, removing unique identifiers for products or variants from a store, or making products or variants unavailable.

 fieldValueReplace